 Delivering a great customer experience is nothing new.
 It’s been the cornerstone of successful retail for generations.
 Yet, with the explosion of eCommerce and a fundamental shift in how easy it is to buy products, customer experience has, to greater and lesser degrees, been placed on the back burner.

-Personalized offerings – especially when it comes to upsell and cross-sell – help increase sales as well as increase basket-sizes and conversion rates.
-In fact, according to Mckinsey, retailers who invest in technology are likely to achieve EBIT margins twice those of today, with the added benefits of improved customer experience, better employee engagement, and an easier-to-run store.
+Personalized offerings – especially when it comes to upselling and cross-selling – help increase sales as well as increase basket sizes and conversion rates.
+In fact, according to McKinsey, retailers who invest in technology are likely to achieve EBIT margins twice those of today, with the added benefits of improved customer experience, better employee engagement, and an easier-to-run store.
 Delighting customers by making sure they have a great experience at every single touchpoint is crucial and this was reinforced during the masterclass.
 Here’s our top three takeaways:

 While technology is a game-changer, it isn’t a silver bullet.
 The ‘human touch’ has to be combined with technology to deliver the best results.
 Technology and people help create an experience for the customer that is both rational and emotional – the rational argument defines what we do while the emotional one defines why we do it.